Outer Continental Shelf

-If you have a nostalgic, First Family of Virginia (FFV) perspective, you can say there's Northern Virginia and then there's "real Virginia."
-Typically, folks drawing this line are long-term residents who make humorous references to Northern Virginia as an alien entity, "occupied" by Northerners and by people with no family ties to Virginia since Arlington was incorporated into the District of Columbia over two centuries ago.
+If you have a nostalgic First Family of Virginia (FFV) perspective, you can say there's Northern Virginia and then there's "real Virginia."
+Typically, folks drawing this line are long-term residents who make humorous references to Northern Virginia as an alien entity, occupied Virginia filled with Northerners and people with no long-term family ties to Virginia.

-If you're not traditional about defining the regions of Virginia, you can can segment Virginia into many, smaller cultural regions.
+If you are a splitter rather than a lumper, you can can segment Virginia into many, smaller cultural regions.
 For example, the region of Hampton Roads can be split into the Eastern Shore, Gloucester, North Hampton Roads, and South Hampton Roads.
 Keep splitting, and North Hampton Roads could be split into Williamsburg/York County, Newport News, and Hampton.
-(Poquoson might appreciate being omitted...)
-Based on political patterns, South Hampton Roads could be divided into Suffolk/Sussex/Chesapeake, Norfolk, and Virginia Beach.
+(Poquoson has its own demographic mix, and might appreciate being omitted...)
+Based on political patterns, South Hampton Roads could be divided into Suffolk/Sussex/Chesapeake, Norfolk/Portsmouth, and Virginia Beach.

 Northern Virginia - 1895

 Since 2004, the Council on Virginia's Future has assessed the success/failure of different state-supported initiatives and programs with its "Virginia Report" scorecard, and with other reports posted on the Virginia Performs website.
 Accounting for the impact of government actions and future trends is presented in a statewide How Is Virginia Doing? assessment, and also in regional perspectives.
 The boundaries of the regions used by the Council on Virginia's Future do not match the boundaries used by the Weldon Cooper Center at the University of Virginia; even the best analysts and demographers differ in their definitions of Virginia's regions.